 This crab imperial recipe makes a delicious and decadent appetizer served on baguette slices or with crackers.

 It also really shines when paired with another protein as a main course!
-It’s amazing spooned over chicken, stuffed in omelets, or, my personal favorite, layered on top of a medium-rare smoked beef tenderloin to create an over-the-top, at-home, fine dining experience.
+It’s amazing spooned over chicken, stuffed in omelets, or, our favorite, layered on top of a medium-rare smoked beef tenderloin to create an over-the-top, at-home, fine dining experience.
+We also use it as a filling for our crab-stuffed beef tenderloin if you want the ultimate dinner experience.

 Serve that with fresh asparagus, green beans, and roasted potatoes on the side and dry white wine.